tektutor/perforce-may-2024/Day1/README.md

 p4 client -S //myprojects/main
 ```

-## Lab - Troubleshooting - Deleting a depot that has a stream and a client
+## Lab - Troubleshooting - Deleting a depot that has a stream and a client with files
 ```
 p4 streams -a
 p4 client -d jegan_ws